-El Paso Corporation, an NYSE-listed company, is a leading provider of natural gas services and the largest pipeline company in North America.
+El Paso Corporation (NYSE: EP) is a leading provider of natural gas services and the largest pipeline company in North America.
 Through its subsidiaries, El Paso Corporation:

-- + owns 100 percent of our general partner, which means that, historically, El Paso Corporation and its affiliates have employed the personnel who operate our businesses.
-We reimburse our general partner and its affiliates for the costs they incur on our behalf, and we pay our general partner its proportionate share of distributions -- relating to its one percent general partnership interest and the related incentive distributions -- we make to our partners each calendar quarter. - + is a significant stakeholder in us -- it owns approximately 24.0 percent, or 11,674,245, of our common units (decreased from 26.5 percent as a result of our April and May 2003 common unit offerings), all 10,937,500 of our newly issued Series C units, which we issued in November 2002 for \$350 million, all 124,324 of our outstanding Series B preference units, after adjustment for the May contribution of Series B preference units associated with the May common unit offering, with a liquidation value at April 30, 2003 of \$162 million and our one percent general partner interest.
-As holders of some of our common units and all of our Series C units, subsidiaries of El Paso Corporation receive their proportionate share of distributions we make to our partners each calendar quarter. - + is a customer of ours.
-As with other large energy companies, we have entered into a number of contracts with El Paso Corporation and its affiliates. - + has in the past publicly announced its intention to use us as its primary vehicle for growth and development of its midstream energy business; however, El Paso Corporation is neither contractually nor legally bound to use us as its primary vehicle for growth and development of midstream energy assets, and may reconsider its relationship with us at any time, without notice.
+- owns 90.1 percent of our general partner.
+Historically, El Paso Corporation and its affiliates have employed the personnel who operate our businesses.
+We reimburse our general partner and its affiliates for the costs they incur on our behalf, and we pay our general partner its proportionate share of distributions -- relating to its one percent general partnership interest and the related incentive distributions -- we make to our partners each calendar quarter. - is a significant stakeholder in us -- prior to the completion of this offering, it owns approximately 21.8 percent, or 11,674,245, of our common units (decreased from 23.4 percent as a result of our common unit offerings in August and October 2003), all 10,937,500 of our Series C units, which we issued in November 2002 for \$350 million, and 90.1 percent of the entity that owns our general partner.
+As holders of some of our common units and all of our Series C units, subsidiaries of El Paso Corporation receive their proportionate share of distributions we make to our partners each calendar quarter.
+In July 2003, we filed a registration statement on Form S-3 to register for resale 2,000,000 of the common units owned by El Paso Corporation or its subsidiary.

+is a customer of ours.
+As with other large energy companies, we have entered into a number of contracts with El Paso Corporation and its affiliates.

-Historically, we have entered into transactions with El Paso Corporation and its subsidiaries to acquire or sell assets.
+Historically, we have entered into transactions with El Paso Corporation and its subsidiaries to, among other things, acquire or sell assets.
 We have instituted specific procedures for evaluating and valuing our material transactions with El Paso Corporation and its subsidiaries.
-Before we consider entering into a transaction with El Paso Corporation or any of its subsidiaries, we determine whether the proposed transaction (i) would comply with the requirements under our indentures and credit agreements, (ii) would comply with substantive law, and (iii) would be fair to us and our limited partners.
+Before we consider entering into a transaction with El Paso Corporation or any of its subsidiaries, we determine whether the proposed transaction (1) would comply with the requirements under our indentures and credit agreements, (2) would comply with substantive law, and (3) would be fair to us and our limited partners.
 In addition, our general partner's board of directors utilizes an Audit and Conflicts Committee comprised solely of independent directors.
 This committee:

-- + evaluates and, where appropriate, negotiates the proposed transaction; - + engages an independent financial advisor and independent legal counsel to assist with its evaluation of the proposed transaction; and - + determines whether to reject or approve and recommend the proposed transaction.
+- evaluates and, where appropriate, negotiates the proposed transaction; - engages an independent financial advisor and independent legal counsel to assist with its evaluation of the proposed transaction; and - determines whether to reject or approve and recommend the proposed transaction.

-We will only consummate any proposed material acquisition or disposition with El Paso Corporation if, following our evaluation of the transaction, the Audit and Conflicts Committee approves and recommends the proposed transaction and our general partner's full board of directors approves the transaction.
+We only consummate a proposed material acquisition or disposition with El Paso Corporation if, following our evaluation of the transaction, the Audit and Conflicts Committee approves and recommends the proposed transaction and our general partner's full board of directors approves the transaction.